xnzdev/ant-automake/README.md

 # ant-automake
-Ant Design page auto make with MySQL.
+Ant Design page auto make with MySQL in Laravel.